ipython/ipyparallel/docs/source/configuration-setup.rst

 Gigabyte vs Gibibyte
 ~~~~~~~~~~~~~~~~~~~~

-It is important to note that Dask makes the difference between
+Dask makes the difference between GB (gigabyte) and GiB (gibibyte):
-power of 2 and power of 10 when specifying memory.
-This means that:

 - 1GB = :math:`10^9` bytes
-- 1GiB = :math:`2^{30}` bytes
+- 1GiB = :math:`2^{30} = 1024^{3}` bytes :math:`\approx 1.074` GB

 ``memory`` configuration is interpreted by Dask memory parser, and for most
 JobQueueCluster implementation translated as a resource requirement for job
 submission.
-But most job schedulers (this is the case with PBS and Slurm at least) uses
+But most job schedulers (this is the case with PBS and Slurm at
-KB or GB, but mean KiB or GiB.
-Dask jobqueue takes that into account, so you
+least) uses KB or GB, but mean KiB or GiB.
+Dask jobqueue takes that into
-may not find the amount of memory you were expecting when querying your job
+account, so you may not find the amount of memory you were expecting when
-queuing system.
-To give an example, with PBSCluster, if you specify '20GB' for
+querying your job queuing system.
+To give an example, with PBSCluster, if you
-the ``memory`` kwarg, you will end up with a request for 19GB on PBS side.
+specify ``memory='20GB'`` you will end up with a request for 19GB on PBS side.
-This is because 20GB ~= 18.6GiB, which is rounded up.
+This is because 20GB :math:`\approx` 18.6GiB, which is rounded up.

 This can be avoided by always using 'GiB' in dask-jobqueue configuration.